Neoliner Origin

 Neoliner Origin is a sail-powered roll-on/roll-off (ro-ro) cargo ship which began service on a transatlantic route in 2025.
 The vessel was developed by French company Neoline with the goal of reducing carbon emissions for merchant shipping.
-It is the largest sail-powered cargo ship in the world as of 2025.
+It is the largest sail-powered cargo ship in the world as of 2026.

 Development

 Neoline is a shipping company founded in 2015 by Jean Zanuttini and nine co-founders, with a vision of prioritising environmental responsibility.
 Development of Neoliner Origin began in 2016, and in 2025 the vessel became the company's first vessel to be put into service.

 Specifications

 Neoliner Origin is designed to use sails as its main propulsion.
 It is also equipped with a diesel-electric hybrid propulsion system for backup power.
 The ship is 136 m in length, with a cargo capacity of 5,300 tonnes.
 It is the largest sail-powered cargo ship in the world as of 2025.

-The vessel features two 1500 sqm sails, which were developed by Chantiers de l'Atlantique.
-The sails are mounted on 76 m masts, which can be lowered to allow passage beneath bridges and other structures with limited air-draft.
+The vessel features two 1500 sqm SolidSail sails, which were developed by Chantiers de l'Atlantique.
+The two SolidSail units are mounted on 76 m masts, which can be lowered to allow passage beneath bridges and other structures with limited air-draft.
 Neoliner Origin has a maximum speed of 16 knots, with a cruising speed of up to 11 knots using only the sails.
+It also has fins to counter lateral drift, designed by Fouré Lagadec.